 iv.
 Provide money remittance or money transfer services

-Let’s look at the payment services a payment institution license holder is able to provide to its users in more details.
+Let’s look at the payment services a PI/Payment Institution license holder in Ireland is able to provide to its users in more detail.

 2. Merchant services.
 Holders of the payment institution license are able to provide merchant services.
 This can include acting as a master merchant and offering merchants the ability to accept card payments.